jumpinjackie/fdo/OpenSourceBuild__README.txt

   1. cd [FDO OpenSource]

-  2. Open and modify setenvironment.bat to specify the locations of the Thirdparty SDK components and build tools.
+  2. Open and modify setenvironment.sh to specify the locations of the Thirdparty SDK components and build tools.
 (Refer to the Build Notes below)

+  3. Source set environment script (bash or bourne compatible shells)

-  3. source ./setenvironment.sh
+      source ./setenvironment.sh

   4. ./build_thirdparty.sh

   5. ./build_linux.sh

-  NOTE: build_linux.sh is a simple helper script that assists developers to build the FDO
+  NOTE: build_linux.sh is a simple helper script that assists developers to
-        components.
+        build the FDO components.
 These scripts supplement standard support of configure and make.

         The implementation of the above build_linux.sh script in essence calls ...

         aclocal
         libtoolize --force